-WARNING: The TrilliumSeriesTM Adiabatic Cooler controls are set up to periodically flush and drain the water system, thereby eliminating the need for water treatment.
-However, there may be unusual circumstances where chemicals or biological contaminants could be introduced into the recirculating water system, that could be harmful if inhaled or ingested.
-Wear appropriate respiratory protection, when exposed to the discharge air stream or to the mists produced by cleaning activities associated with the recirculating water system or adiabatic pre-cooler pads.
+WARNING: In rare circumstances, chemicals or biological contaminants may be introduced into the recirculating water system that could result in personal injury if inhaled or ingested.
+Wear appropriate respiratory protection when exposed to the discharge air stream or to the mists produced by cleaning activities associated with the recirculating water system or adiabatic pre-cooler pads.